Dennis Rodman: The Trump-Kim matchmaker?

 - The North Korean spies who want to go home

 They are involved all over the place but it's mostly unseen.
-They do tend to show up in public at provincial events like the opening of a statue.
+They tend to show up in public at provincial events like the opening of a statue.
 A couple have floated to the top, such as Vice Premier Jon Kwang-ho and, most famous of all, Kim Yo Jong, the sister of Kim Jong-un.

 But their presence at the Globetrotters game was about associating the younger elites with this most modern of Korean preferences, now up there with Tae Kwon Do or even football.